dvlab-research/ControlNeXt/ControlNeXt-SDXL/README.md

 # Examples

-The demo examples are generated using the ControlAny trained on vidit_depth dataset with utilizing [DreamShaperXL](https://huggingface.co/Lykon/dreamshaper-xl-1-0) as the base model.
+The demo examples are generated using the ControlNeXt trained on vidit_depth dataset with utilizing [DreamShaperXL](https://huggingface.co/Lykon/dreamshaper-xl-1-0) as the base model.
 Our method demonstrates excellent compatibility and can be applied to most other models based on sd1.5 architecture and LoRA.
 And you can retrain your own model for better performance.

 ## BaseModel